Is Bohmian mechanics missing some motion? Why a recent experiment is inconclusive: Introduction

 Third, two of the previous errors compounded to create another.
 Thinking their time-averaged intensity patterns were for stationary states of energy eigenvalues $E_n = \langle E \rangle$, the authors applied their method, and found propagation speeds consistent with the $\sqrt{2(V-\langle E \rangle)/m}$.
 From this, they mistakenly concluded that their method is a valid way of measuring $\sqrt{2(V-\langle E \rangle)/m}$ and $-\frac{\hbar}{m}\frac{\vec{\nabla}R}{R}$ for stationary eigenstates, and that indeed they had successfully measured these speeds in these stationary states.

-While the results and interpretation of this experiment are not compelling, the velocity $-\frac{\hbar}{m}\frac{\vec{\nabla}R}{R}$ they are purporting to measure, which has been called the \textit{symmetric} \cite{waegell2024toward,waegell2024madelung} or \textit{osmotic} \cite{nelson1966derivation,nelson2012review} velocity, is not generally zero in stationary states, and this may yet be of interest.
+While the results and interpretation of this experiment are not compelling, the velocity $-\frac{\hbar}{m}\frac{\vec{\nabla}R}{R}$ they are purporting to measure, which has been called the \textit{symmetric} \cite{waegell2024toward,waegell2024madelung} or \textit{osmotic} \cite{nelson1966derivation, bohm1989non, nelson2012review} velocity, is not generally zero in stationary states, and this may yet be of interest.
 If this motion is physically real in some way, it is indeed true that it is absent from Bohmian mechanics.
-However, as we will discuss, this quantity does appear naturally in deriving the Madelung \cite{madelung1927quantum}/Bohm equations.
+However, as we will discuss, this quantity does appear naturally as an imaginary component of the velocity in deriving the Madelung \cite{madelung1927quantum}/Bohm equations \cite{bohm1952suggested}.
+This has also led some authors to develop a treatment called Bohmian Mechanics with Complex Action (BOMCA) involving complex velocities and in complex position space \cite{poirier2012action}.
+This same quantity arises from random fluctuations is Nelson's derivation \cite{nelson1966derivation} - hence \textit{osmotic}), and in the \cite{waegell2024toward,waegell2024madelung} it relates to local velocity distributions which sum to zero - hence \textit{symmetric}.

+That said, we should stress that Bohmian mechanics, without any ontological interpretation of the symmetric velocity, already makes the same empirical predictions as standard quantum mechanics, including the results of this experiment.
+Nevertheless, there are some other tantalizing reasons, discussed later, to suppose it might have an ontological status in other empirically consistent interpretations - particularly the local many worlds model \cite{waegell2023local}, where the same equations describe many fluids in 3-space, building on Madelung \cite{madelung1927quantum,waegell2024toward,waegell2024madelung}.

 The remainder of this article is organized as follows.
 In Sec. \ref{Velocity}, the origin of the Bohm and symmetric velocity with the mathematical formalism, and discuss reasons for thinking there is physical motions associated with the symmetric velocity.
 In Sec. \ref{Sim} we discuss the details of our numerical simulation of the experiment.
 In Sec. \ref{Tuning} we discuss how the experimental potential is approximated and tuned to match the parameters in the experiment.
 In Sec. \ref{Stat} we examined the bound stationary eigenstates of this potential, and evaluate the De Broglie speed, the symmetric speed, and authors' method of inferring speed based on the population transfer between the waveguides.
 In Sec. \ref{Pulse} we simulated wave pulses, construct time-average densities, and used the authors' method to infer speed values.
-We with some discussion in Sec. \ref{Conc}.
+We end with some discussion in Sec. \ref{Conc}.